xapian/xapian/xapian-applications/omega/docs/newformat.rst

              std::string& pages,
              std::string& error)

-   Error messages should be written in error.
+  Error messages should be written in ``error`` (you wont be able to write in the standard input/output) and you should fill the rest of the arguments with the information extracted from the document (It is not necessary to fill in all the arguments).

   You can get more information about this function at 'xapian-applications/omega/handler.h'.

 3. After the handler is implemented, the build system must be updated.
 In particular, it is necessary to modify 'configure.ac' and 'makefile.am'.